terminator2299/Ziply/README.md

 ## ✨ Features

+- **🔒 Privacy-First Processing:**
+  - No user login required - your files are processed in real-time
+  - Zero data storage - all file processing happens instantly and locally
+  - Your files never leave your browser - complete privacy guaranteed
 - **🎨 Dual-Themed Interface:** Toggle between a beautiful, modern dark mode and a clean, professional light mode.
 Your preference is automatically saved for your next visit.
 - **🖼️ Image Compression:** Upload any image and use the intuitive slider to select the perfect compression quality, giving you full control over the file size.
 - **📄 PDF Merging:** Combine multiple PDF files into a single, unified document with just a few clicks.